-My work continues to take a whole animal integrated physiological approach to investigate the functional role of 5-HT and dopamine in the CNS and to evaluate the impact of early-life interventions on brain development and behaviour.
-A particular interest is trying to develop and validate rodent models that help improve our understanding of the neurobiological basis of common neurodevelopmental disorders.
-I lead a team of postgraduate research students, post doctoral research fellows and a senior research fellow working on preclinical models of common CNS disorders.
-I also head the CNS disorders research group of academics within the School of Life Science which has extensive research collaboration with pharmaceutical companies around the world.
+My work used a whole animal integrated physiological approach to investigate the functional role of 5-HT and dopamine in the CNS and to evaluate the impact of early-life interventions on brain development and behaviour.
+A particular interest was developing and validating rodent models that help improve our understanding of the neurobiological basis of common neurodevelopmental disorders.
+I have had extensive research collaborations with pharmaceutical companies around the world.

 My research interest is the role of 5-hydroxytryptamine and dopamine in neurological and mental disorders and the impact of lesions, pharmacological or environmental interventions during early-life… read more

-I deliver a variety of teaching to the Neuroscience, MPharm and BMedSci degrees at The University of Nottingham.
-During my time at The University of Nottingham I have served as Admissions tutor, Examination Officer and Senior Tutor for the undergraduate Neuroscience degrees and been a member of the Science Faculty Examination Board for the University.
-I co-ordinate the MSci Neuroscience undrgraduate placement year.
-I have been personal supervisor for 35 successful PhD students, External Examiner for over fifty PhD theses in UK, Germany, Italy, Sweden and Australia, and internal examiner for many PhD submissions at The University of Nottingham.
-I have been the external examiner for the BSc Pharmacology degrees at the University of Liverpool and Belfast University.
+While I was a member of staff I delivered lectures to Neuroscience, MPharm and BMedSci degrees at The University of Nottingham.
+During my time at The University of Nottingham I served as Admissions tutor, Examination Officer and Senior Tutor for the undergraduate Neuroscience degrees and was a member of the Science Faculty Examination Board for the University.
+I supervised 42 successful PhD students and acted as External Examiner for over fifty PhD theses in UK, Germany, Italy, Sweden and Australia.

 My research interest is the role of 5-hydroxytryptamine and dopamine in neurological and mental disorders and the impact of lesions, pharmacological or environmental interventions during early-life on subsequent behavioural and neuronal development.
 My particular research focus is on the development and assessment of predictive models for schizophrenia, ADHD, depression and anxiety, and cognitive disorders.
 The fundamental approach is to concomitantly measure neurotransmitter function, neurochemistry and behaviour in paradigms designed to model CNS disorders.
 Techniques used include behavioural analysis, immunohistochemistry, radiotelemetry, microdialysis, electrophysiology, and MRI to identify changes in neuronal circuits in the brain that underlie the alterations in behaviour and neurophysiology seen.
 The aim is to gain a better understanding of the neurobiological aetiology of common CNS disorders, such as schizophrenia, depression and ADHD, and to help develop novel therapeutic treatment strategies.